AEW Dynamite preview: Tony Khan's latest big announcement and a coffin match, and more set for Wednesday's TBS show - Pro Wrestling Dot Net

 -Hook makes his Dynamite in-ring debut

-Powell’s POV: AEW added the Punk vs. Rhodes match on Friday’s Rampage.
-Dynamite will be live on Wednesday’s from Pittsburgh, Pennsylvania at Petersen Events Center, and next week’s Rampage will be taped on the same night.
+Powell’s POV: Dynamite will be live on Wednesday’s from Pittsburgh, Pennsylvania at Petersen Events Center, and Friday’s Rampage will be taped on the same night.
 Join Jake Barnett for our weekly live review as Dynamite airs Wednesday on TBS at 7CT/8ET.
 My AEW Dynamite same night audio reviews are available each week for Dot Net Members (including our Patreon subscribers).

+I am hoping Tony’s announcement is that his newest AEW recruit is an electrician, so the lights don’t cut out once per show any more.